MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-upgrade.md

 # Scale out upgrade

-This chapter contains the procedures you need to follow to perform an upgrade of the Microsoft Dynamics GP web client in the scale out configuration.
+This chapter contains the procedures you need to follow to perform an upgrade of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client in the scale out configuration.
 The following sections are included:

 -   [Preparing for the upgrade](#preparing-for-the-upgrade)